tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 The onboard electronics comprise:

 * the jet engine sound simulator (zener noise source, CD4046 PLL, LM386 amplifier with piezo speaker), powered with ~9.4V (needs to be > 9V for the zener noise source to fire)
-* a dual 555 timer to flash the dome navigation stobe beacon (red LED)
+* a dual 555 timer to flash the dome navigation strobe beacon (red LED)
 * wingtip navigation read/green LEDs and a white flood LED on the forward landing gear
 * power is externally switched, with separate power lines for the engine (VENG) and the LEDs (VNAV)